National Refugee Shabbat

 For those in major metropolitan areas with many congregations working on refugee issues together, we recommend considering coming together for Havdalah and a post-Havdalah program, which will allow you to partner with one another on a larger program and explore programming options with which you might not feel comfortable on Shabbat (e.g., writing, video).

 For individuals and congregations alike, explore the HIAS National Refugee Shabbat 5780-2020 Programming Content Resource, which includes several do-it-yourself-style educational programs.
 You may find this resource helpful as you build out your programming.
 In addition to programming ideas, the Programming Content Resource includes a liturgical reading, sermon talking points, and a text study.
+For Canadian congregations and individuals, take a look at this supplement produced by NRS co-sponsor JIAS.
 For individuals specifically, check out this list of ways to take action.

 We encourage you to think through which of these options would be the most appealing to you and/or your community.
 Congregations and organizations may also want to begin identifying possible community partners (e.g., other synagogues, local organizations, etc.) and procuring the right space for the program.